acme-software/openapi-dsl/README.md

 The term "low level DSL" means the simplest underlying AST (object structure) which basically represents the OpenApi specification.
 It is possible, but in rare conditions useful, to construct the object-tree by hand.
-However, these structures are used to generate and parse openapi JSON or YML definitions.
-All higher DSL levels are building upon this.
+However, these structures are used to generate and parse OpenApi JSON or YML definitions.
+All high level DSLs are building upon this.

 Minimal Example using the low level DSL: